goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 The Goethe University Frankfurt promotes gender equality at work, and women are particularly invited to apply.

 ## Other options
+-->

+## Scholarships

+You can apply for scholarships to join the TCS group:

 1) Apply for a postdoc fellowship by the [Alexander von Humboldt Foundation](https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship).
 2) Apply for a PhD, postdoc, or visitor fellowship by [DAAD](https://www2.daad.de/deutschland/stipendium/datenbank/en/21148-scholarship-database/).